 "We are entering a new phase of Alzheimer's treatment.
 ALZ-NET is the tool that will help us translate therapies into care that provides the most benefit to people living with the disease and their caregivers, in all communities.
 In collaboration with partners and scientific leaders, we are looking to develop the future of treatment and diagnostics by collecting data in real-world settings."

-- Develop a regulatory-grade national network for enrollment and data collection, including training and support for health care providers and clinicians.
+- Develop a multi-site network for patient enrollment and data collection.

 How to get involved in ALZ-NET

-This will be a provider enrolled network.
+Patients who have been prescribed a novel FDA-approved therapy for Alzheimer’s disease should work with their treating physician to enroll in ALZ-NET.
+This is a provider enrolled network.
 Clinicians and specialists who participate in ALZ-NET will register their patients' experiences with new FDA-approved Alzheimer’s disease therapies, including safety and effectiveness.
 View the ALZ-NET Protocol Synopsis (PDF).

 To start the process of becoming a participating site, please fill out the ALZ-NET Site Feasibility and Registration Form.
 It takes about 10 minutes to complete and asks for information about your site's patient population, imaging facility and staffing.